My Christian Testimony

-I'm seventy-two now, but still growing as a Christian.
+I'm seventy-seven now, but still growing as a Christian.
 Although I have a long way to go—I won't reach perfection until I arrive in Heaven—at least I can look back at where I started and see God's hand in bringing me this far.
 I know I can trust Him for the rest of the journey.

 And so can you.